RenatoHS/guide_survie_osstidburn/13-les_burns.Rmd

 The Effigy burn is on Saturday at sundown.

 The Temple is an intentional space of co-creation.
-A team of volunteers has built a monument to serve as an open canvas for our collective release.
+A team of volunteers has built a monument to serve as an open canvas for our appeasement and collective release.
 During the event L’OsstidBurners can write messages, leave mementos, spend quiet time, engage in ceremony or whatever it is that has significance for them to commemorate things they would like to let go of.
 If that’s not your thing, that’s fine.
 Please respect this space and the personal and important items inside.
 If you stay until the very end of the event, you’ll have the privilege of experiencing the Temple Burn, where we as a community observe the transformative act of burning away all we are ready to leave behind.
 The Temple burn is on Sunday at sundown.

 If you want to take part in the Effigy or Temple Burn perimeter, please sign up on the volunteering platform: